juice-shop/juice-shop/README.md

 - If you are experiencing [Error 128](https://github.com/bower/bower/issues/50) from some GitHub repos during ```bower_install.js``` execution, run ```git config --global url."https://".insteadOf git://``` and try ```npm install``` again
 - If using Boot2Docker (Docker inside VirtualBox on Windows) make sure that you also enable port forwarding from Host ```127.0.0.1:3000``` to ```0.0.0.0:3000``` for TCP

-You may find it easier to find vulnerabilities using a pen test tool.
-I strongly recommend [Zed Attack Proxy](https://code.google.com/p/zaproxy/) which is open source and very powerful, yet beginner friendly.

 [![endorse](https://api.coderwall.com/bkimminich/endorsecount.png)](https://coderwall.com/bkimminich)
 [![geeklist](http://img.shields.io/badge/geeklist-%5E5-green.svg)](https://geekli.st/bkimminich/i-built-the-juice-shop-broken-full-js-stack-webapp-for-pentesting-and-security-trainings)